Is becoming a games artist right for me?

 How to become a Games Artist

-Individuals should consider interning for as long as possible during the college years and/or working part-time in the industry; this experience will be invaluable when entering the competitive world as a game artist.
+Individuals should consider interning for as long as possible during the college years and/or working part-time in the industry, as this experience will be invaluable when entering the competitive world as a game artist.